-Michael W. Wolitzer is a Partner at Simpson Thacher & Bartlett LLP, where he is Head of the Investment Funds Practice and a member of the Executive Committee.
+Michael W. Wolitzer is a Partner at Simpson Thacher & Bartlett LLP, where he is Head of the Investment Funds Practice.
 Michael’s practice focuses on private investing and other facets of “alternative asset management.”
 He has represented some of the largest and well-known sponsors of private equity funds, such as Apax Partners, Ares, Blackstone, Centerbridge, Lexington, Patria, Silver Lake and TSSP.
 He has also represented sponsors in other asset categories such as real estate, mezzanine, energy/infrastructure and credit/distressed debt.
 In addition, he has represented global financial institutions in the establishment of their employee investment programs; has been involved in a number of acquisitions of, and investments in, private investment firms; and has represented buyers, sellers and sponsors regarding the disposition of private fund interests.

 Michael is currently on the Editorial Board of the PLC Cross-border Private Equity Handbook.
 He was previously the Co-Chairman of the Subcommittee on Private Investment Funds of the International Bar Association and is a member of the Executive Committee (and former Chairman) of the Private Investment Fund Forum (a group comprising New York City attorneys who practice extensively in the private fund area).
 He has served on the Advisory Boards of the Private Equity Analyst (relating to its Survey of Private Equity Partnership Terms and Conditions), the Private Equity Investment Guidelines Group (www.peigg.org) and the Advisory Board of the Private Equity CFO Association.
 In addition, he is currently on the Board of Directors of the Association to Benefit Children (www.a-b-c.org).

-Michael has served on panels at several industry conferences, including: “Raising a Private Equity Fund: Current Terms” (Practising Law Institute’s Private Equity Forum); “How to Negotiate Winning Partnership Terms and Conditions”; “Best Practices in PPMs and Roadshows” and “How to Raise Money and On What Terms?”
-(Private Equity Analyst Conferences); “Consolidation of Private Fund Managers — Challenges and Opportunities’; “Buying, Selling and Investing in Private Investment Fund Managers”; “Negotiating Fund Terms and Conditions”; “Employee Investment Arrangements”; “The Push for Standards in the Private Equity Business”; “Mergers and Acquisitions of Private Investment Firms”; “Convergence of Private Equity and Hedge Funds” and “The Impact of Illiquidity” (IBA/ABA Conferences on Private Investment Funds); “Private Equity Funds: Investment Constraints and Key Issues to Watch Out For” (City Bar Conference on Leveraged Buyouts and Other Private Equity Investments); “How to Effectively Manage Multiple Funds” “Current Issues Roundtable” and “Private Equity Funds: Partnering and Strategic Alliances” (IIR Conferences on Private Equity Fund Formation); and “The Regulation of Private Funds and Their Advisers” (Private Equity CFO Roundtable).
+Michael has served on panels at several industry conferences, including: American Investment Council’s 2017 General Counsels Day; “Raising a Private Equity Fund: Current Terms” (Practising Law Institute’s Private Equity Forum); “How to Negotiate Winning Partnership Terms and Conditions”; “Best Practices in PPMs and Roadshows” and “How to Raise Money and On What Terms?”
+(Private Equity Analyst Conferences); “Consolidation of Private Fund Managers — Challenges and Opportunities’; “Buying, Selling and Investing in Private Investment Fund Managers”; “Negotiating Fund Terms and Conditions”; “Employee Investment Arrangements”; “The Push for Standards in the Private Equity Business”; “Mergers and Acquisitions of Private Investment Firms”; “Trends in Private Funds,” “Convergence of Private Equity and Hedge Funds” and “The Impact of Illiquidity” (IBA/ABA Conferences on Private Investment Funds); “Private Equity Funds: Investment Constraints and Key Issues to Watch Out For” (City Bar Conference on Leveraged Buyouts and Other Private Equity Investments); “How to Effectively Manage Multiple Funds” “Current Issues Roundtable” and “Private Equity Funds: Partnering and Strategic Alliances” (IIR Conferences on Private Equity Fund Formation); and “The Regulation of Private Funds and Their Advisers” (Private Equity CFO Roundtable).